 Think about the last time you bought equipment for a new hobby you were sure you’d prioritize, and it’s now gathering dust somewhere.
 You can counter that effect by isolating yourself to focus on just. one. thing.

 You could certainly go my route and jump into the deep end.
 I’d recommend it, but I’m biased.
 Meditation centers of all different styles are everywhere, just google your city.
 As a starting point, there are Shambhala centers (teaching the Tibetan meditation style) in tons of cities listed here that offer intro classes.
 Another great lightweight way is to try out an app called Headspace – which starts off with just a ten minute practice each day.

+Would you go again?
 In a heartbeat.
 In spite of all the flaws and challenges, I thought the retreat was immensely valuable and I want to make it a yearly thing.
 I’m not sure if I’ll go on another Goenka retreat first, I might try a different style retreat next year.
 Or maybe I’ll go in another country.

 On a related note, I also realized from the retreat how much I genuinely enjoy time alone.
 I’m an introvert, so this makes sense logically, but I was always a bit apprehensive about traveling alone or taking a weekend off the grid to myself in the countryside somewhere.
 Now I plan to do just that on a regular basis.

 Of course, I’m only a week into my practice post-retreat, so I’m still in the honeymoon phase.
 The real test of this will be if I’m still practicing and still want to go again after more time has passed.
 Talk to me in a year.